techn0mad/techn0mad.github.io/_posts/2019-03-03-the-expanse.markdown

 to the science in science fiction for a change.

-I should hasten to ask that the other attractive part of the show is that it is set in the relatively near future and does not involve any far-fetched technology or god-like aliens or mysterious omnipotent forces.
+I should hasten to ask that the other attractive part of the show is that it is set in the relatively near future and does not (initially) involve any far-fetched technology or god-like aliens or mysterious omnipotent forces.
 There is a pretty elegant transposition of the old west story to the asteroid belt at work here.

 ![Banner](/assets/img/ExpanseMain.jpg "The Expanse")